NLnetLabs/routinator/source/data-processing.rst

 option since Routinator 0.8.0.
 As a result, all material published by the CA issuing this manifest and CRL is considered invalid, including all material of any child CA.

+ROAs and VRPs
+"""""""""""""

+ROAs are objects that contain a statement authorising a *single* Autonomous System Number (ASN) to originate *one or more* IP prefixes, along with their maximum prefix length.
+ROAs can only be created by the legitimate holder of the IP prefixes contained within it, but they can authorise any ASN.

+If the ROA passes validation, Routinator will produce one or more validated ROA payloads (VRPs) for each ROA, depending on how many IP prefixes are contained within it.
+Each VRP is a tuple of an ASN, a single prefix and its maximum prefix length.
+The complete collection of VRPs can be compared to all BGP  origins seen by your routers to determine if they are RPKI *"Valid"*, *"Invalid"* or *"NotFound"*.

 Unsafe VRPs
 """""""""""